Pittsburgh sports lore: Three-Peat Denied I

 Coming off of back to back Stanley Cup victories, the 1992-93 Pens team dominated the league: they recorded 56 wins and 119 points, posted an NHL record 17 game winning streak, and captured the Presidents' Trophy for the first time in franchise history, all despite missing Mario Lemieux for 2 months while he underwent treatment for Hodgkin's lymphoma.
-Lemieux, despite his medical setback, had one of the best seasons of his career, finishing the regular season with 69 goals and 160 points in 60 games.
+Lemieux, undeterred by his medical setback, had one of the best seasons of his career, finishing the regular season with 69 goals and 160 points in 60 games.
 His abbreviated campaign earned him the Art Ross, Hart, and Masterton trophies, as well as the Lester B. Pearson Award.

 Entering the 1993 playoffs, the top seeded Penguins were heavily favored to win a third straight championship.
 They easily blew past the New Jersey Devils in five games, setting up a second round matchup with the NY Islanders.
 The Pens jumped out to a 3–2 series lead, but saw the Isles force Game 7.
 In the deciding game, the Isles clung to a 3–1 lead late in the 3rd, until Ron Francis scored with just under four minutes remaining to cut the deficit to 3–2.
 With one minute left in regulation, Rick Tocchet deflected a shot from Larry Murphy past Isles goaltender Glenn Healy, sending the game into overtime.
 At 5:16 of overtime, a David Volek shot off the rush, found its way past Tom Barrasso; the goal, Volek's second, stunned the Civic Arena crowd.
 Hopes for a three-peat came to a sudden and shocking end, as the Islanders advanced to the Wales Conference Final, where they lost to the eventual Cup champions, Montreal, in five games.